 One of the easiest things you can do is focus your thoughts on what you enjoy about each activity that is causing stress.
 Create a habit out of that.
 It might take 3 or 4 weeks but sticking to things that make you happy about what you’re doing while in a stressful situation will allow you to downregulate.
 This will help get you into that parasympathetic state very quickly.

 #2.
 Be in the moment

 Continuing to think about stressful situations after they are over keeps the body in a sympathetic state.
-As hard as it may be, we need to learn how to shut these thoughts off.
-If we learn to live in each moment and take it for what it is, managing stress is absolutely achievable.
+As hard as it may be, it’s important to learn how to shut these thoughts off.
+By learning to live in each moment and take it for what it is, managing stress is absolutely achievable.
 Most stress is experienced when we are not in the moment.
-We need to let things go and stop either living in the past or the future – the past is depression, the future is anxiety.
-Experiencing stress is fine as long as we learn how to let it go once the activity is over and move on.
+Try to let things go and stop living in the past or future – the past is depression, the future is anxiety.
+Experiencing stress is fine as long as we learn how to let it go and move on.
 This will help teach the body how to regulate itself.

 Brian’s favorite method for downregulating at the end of the day is to set aside the phone and do a simple breathing routine (1 sec inhale: 4 sec breath hold: 2 sec exhale).
 Repeat this pattern for about 5 to 10 minutes and you will notice your heart rate and body start to down shift.
 This breathing routine is a useful technique that can be used in any situation to get your body back into a calm state.
 Your body can then do what it’s supposed to do, which is recover.